Buyid dynasty: Religion

 Like most Daylamites at the time, the Buyids were Shia and have been called Twelvers.
 However, it is likely that they began as Zaydis.
 Moojen Momen explains this transition from Zaydism to Twelverism, by noting that, since the Buyids were not descendants of Ali, the first Shi'i Imam, Zaydism would have required them to install an Imam from Ali's family.
 So, Buyids tended toward Twelverism, which has an occulted Imam, a more politically attractive option to them.

 The Buyids rarely attempted to enforce a particular religious view upon their subjects except in matters where it would be politically expedient.
 The Sunni Abbasids retained the caliphate but were deprived of all secular power.
 In addition, to prevent tensions between the Shia and the Sunnis from spreading to government agencies, the Buyid amirs occasionally appointed Christians to high offices instead of Muslims from either sect.

+In 960, the Buyids constructed the Friday Mosque in Na'in.

 Architecture

+The Jorjir Mosque in Isfahan was built by the Buyids circa 1000.

 Under the supervision of the Buyids, large construction and engineering projects took place, such as irrigation systems and agricultural developments, all of which led to an increase in income.
 In comparison to other local rulers in Iraq, particularly the Baridis and Hamdanids, it was clear that the Buyids had a liking to construction projects.
 When Mu'izz al-Dawla arrived in Iraq, the country had been ravaged as a result of local struggles over control of Baghdad.
 Under his instructions, the Baduriya dam on the Rufayl river was restored, subsequently resulting in lower prices of common foods, such as bread.
 This also inspired people to migrate to Baghdad.

 It was during the reign of Adud al-Dawla that most of the Buyid construction and restoration projects took place.
 Under him, Shiraz became so crowded that the garrison had no place to roam, which led Adud al-Dawla to have a special quarter created, Fana Khusraw-gird ("Fana Khusraw made it"), a name which deliberately reflected the name of towns established by the Sasanian kings.
 The town of Firuzabad, considered to be linked to the Sasanian king Ardashir I, was revamped by Adud al-Dawla, possibly done in order to stress his claim to Sasanian ancestry.
 One of Adud al-Dawla's lasting building projects was the mausoleum erected on the burial place of Ali.